Thin film: Measuring stress and strain

 The stresses in films deposited on flat substrates such as wafers can be calculated by measuring the curvature of the wafer due to the strain by the film.
 Using optical setups, such as those with lasers, allow for whole wafer characterization pre and post deposition.
 Lasers are reflected off the wafer in a grid pattern and distortions in the grid are used to calculate the curvature as well as measure the optical constants.
 Strain in thin films can also be measured by x-ray diffraction, Raman spectroscopy, or by milling a section of the film using a focused ion beam and monitoring the relaxation via scanning electron microscopy.

-Wafer Curvature Measurements
+Wafer curvature measurements

 A common method for determining the stress evolution of a film is to measure the wafer curvature during its deposition.
 Stoney relates a film's average stress to its curvature through the following expression: